foerstj/sumcol/README.md

 ### Compatibility
 - If you play with vanilla DS, use only the vanilla dsres - LoA summons will not work properly.
-- This mod is compatible with Unlimited Summons, except for the explosive summon (Blazing Elemental) which can still only be summoned once at a time.
+- This mod is compatible with Unlimited Summons, except for the explosive summons (Proxo) and the Doppelgangers, which can still only be summoned once at a time.

 ## Features